 History of Riverside County, California

-Riverside County is a long rectangular county just east of Los Angeles.
+Riverside County, CA is a long rectangular county just east of Los Angeles.
 The county is famous for being the home of the Joshua Tree National Park and for the cities of Riverside, Temecula, Palm Springs and Indio.

 Riverside County was initially occupied by various native tribes.
 The Cupeno, Chemehuevi and Cahuilla tribes were among those who lived in the area.
 It would not be until 1774 when a Spanish expedition led by Juan Bautista de Anza reached the landscape.
 Various Spanish mission fathers would colonize the land and eventually use it to raise cattle.

 Spain took control of the county space in the early nineteenth century.
 Mexico would declare its independence from the Spanish shortly after and would eventually become independent, claiming the land that would soon become the state of California.
 In 1834, the land that Riverside County is on would be transferred to those who lived in the region.
 Juan Bandini received the first land grant in the county in 1838, thus giving him the right to develop his own land in the county.

 The area would become popular in the mid-nineteenth century as the United States took control of the area and established the state of California in 1850.
 The gold rush and the growth of the railroad industry helped bring more people out to California from many parts of the United States.
 People were especially flocking to the region as a means of finding religious freedom.

 The country was officially incorporated in 1893.
 It received its name for how the city of Riverside is right on the side of the Santa Ana River.
 The land space for the county was formed off of small parts of San Bernardino and San Diego Counties.